Greta Gerwig

-Greta Celeste Gerwig (/ˈgɜːrwɪg/ GUR-wig; born August 4, 1983) is an American actress, screenwriter, and film director.
-Initially known for working on various mumblecore films, she has since expanded from acting in and co-writing independent films to directing major studio films.
+Greta Celeste Gerwig (/ˈgɜːrwɪg/ GUR-wig; born August 4, 1983) is an American actress and filmmaker.
+She was initially known for working on various mumblecore films, such as Baghead (2008) and Yeast (2008), in which she became an important figure in the movement.
+Since then she has expanded from acting in and co-writing independent films to directing major studio films.
 Gerwig was included in the annual Time 100 list of the most influential people in the world in 2018.

 Gerwig began her career working with Joe Swanberg on films such as Hannah Takes the Stairs (2007) and Nights and Weekends (2008).
 She has collaborated with her husband Noah Baumbach on several films, including Greenberg (2010) and Frances Ha (2012), for which she received a Golden Globe Award nomination, Mistress America (2015), and White Noise (2022).
 She also acted in such films as Whit Stillman's Damsels in Distress (2011), Woody Allen's To Rome with Love (2012), Rebecca Miller's Maggie's Plan (2015), Pablo Larraín's Jackie (2016), Mike Mills's 20th Century Women (2016), and Wes Anderson's Isle of Dogs (2018).

 As a solo filmmaker, Gerwig has written and directed coming-of-age films Lady Bird (2017) and Little Women (2019), and the fantasy-comedy Barbie (2023), all of which earned nominations for the Academy Award for Best Picture.
 For Lady Bird, she received Academy Award nominations for Best Director and Best Original Screenplay, and for Little Women, she was nominated for Best Adapted Screenplay.
+Both of these films explored themes of girlhood, artistic ambition, and mother-daughter relationships.
 Barbie, which she co-wrote with Baumbach, became the only film from a solo female director to gross over a billion dollars worldwide, and earned her a second Academy Award nomination for Best Adapted Screenplay.

 Early life and education

 Gerwig was born in Sacramento, California, and grew up in the River Park neighborhood.
 She is the daughter of Christine, an OB-GYN nurse, and Gordon Gerwig, who worked for a credit union on small business loans.
 She is close to her parents and they make an appearance in Frances Ha as her character's parents.
-She has an older brother, a landscape architect; and a sister, a manager at the Equal Employment Opportunity Commission.
+She has an older brother, a landscape architect, and a sister, a manager at the Equal Employment Opportunity Commission.
 Gerwig has German ancestry.

 Gerwig was raised a Unitarian Universalist.
 She attended St. Francis High School, an all-girls Catholic school in Sacramento, and graduated in 2002.
 She has described herself as having been "an intense child."
 Gerwig showed an early interest in dance and later took up competitive fencing but had to quit, in part due to the high costs.
-She had intended to complete a degree in musical theater in New York; however, she ended up graduating from Barnard College with a degree in English and philosophy.
+She had intended to study musical theatre at either NYU or UCLA; however, she ended up graduating from Barnard College with a degree in English and philosophy.
 Outside of class, she performed in the Columbia University Varsity Show with her dorm-mate Kate McKinnon, who starred in Gerwig's Barbie (2023).